sluglu/WR-over-FSO-model/README.md

 TODO :

 - compute doppler function
-- test for timestamp resolution and and jitter
+- test for timestamp resolution and and jitter or just write a test script for everything ?

 the sytem is modeled as perfect (white rabbit work perfectly and in this case how PTP react):
 - Perfect L1 syntonization (slave perfectly recover incoming frequency)